-Yet another important development through the merciless tendencies of social media, this time being used negatively to tarnish a big brand’s online reputation, this time the target is popular Swiss food company Nestle and the social media bully is Green Peace.
+Yet another important development through the merciless tendencies of social media – this time being used negatively to tarnish a big brand’s online reputation.
+The target is popular Swiss food company Nestle, and the social media bully is Greenpeace.

 It’s getting pretty nasty for Nestle, and as the vilification of their brand continues, it is abundantly clear that their public relations efforts via their social media platforms are only rubbing salt in the wound.
-The biggest mistake the company made was to attempt to go authoritarian in the governance of their Facebook page by threatening users with fan page deletion if they were seen with any branded logos in their profile pictures… The undermining tone of the admin appointed to the fan page only exacerbated the situation even further.
-See for yourself:
+The biggest mistake the company made was to attempt to go authoritarian in the governance of their Facebook page by threatening users with fan page deletion if they were seen with any branded logos in their profile pictures.